ChristElise/Custom-Linux-Iso-Creation/README.md

 └── package-lists
     └── kali.list.chroot
 ```
 As we can see we have a **package-list** folder which contains the **kali.list.chroot** file.
-This file contains packages that are installed by default in the Kali Linux ISO and can be modified to include any tool that can be installed with ***apt install \<package name\>***
+This file contains packages that are installed by default in the Kali Linux ISO and can be modified to include any tool that can be installed with ***apt install \<package name\>***.

 ### 3. Getting Our Hands Dirty :yum:
 We have talked a lot of theory now it's time to use our understanding to create our custom Kali Linux Image which will be ready to use out of the box for the intended purpose.
-This will be broken down into various steps. *NB: These steps are followed after installing dependencies and cloning the **live-build-config** from GitLab*
+This will be broken down into various steps. *NB: These steps are followed after installing dependencies and cloning the **live-build-config** from GitLab*.

 #### Step 1: Make Kali Install on its own
 Tired of playing the endless game of "Enter, Yes, Enter, Enter, Yes" every time you install Kali Linux?
 Or maybe you'd rather kick off the installation and hit the sack, instead of risking a caffeine-fueled disaster by turning your keyboard into a coffee sponge while you mash the Enter key like it's your job?
 Well, here we will study how to automate your installation process using preseeding scripts for unattended installation that does all the hard work for you.